Sensand-AI/data-notebooks/README.md

 ```
 - Send the postman request.
 It should timeout after 180 second and return a response.
 In the response there will be a presigned url link.
 - download the tiff from the link and open it in QGIS to test.

+## Unit testing

+Please ensure your custom packages have a `test_[filename].py` which includes unit tests for the functions in the package.

+These tests do not run automatically in the buildkite pipeline, but can be run locally using the following command in a terminal: `pytest`